Linear Complexity of A Family of Binary $pq^2$-periodic Sequences From Euler Quotients: Conclusion Remarks

 \section{\textsf{Conclusion Remarks}}

-In this paper, we determined the linear complexities of a class of binary sequences with period $pq^2$ on basis of the Euler quotients modulo $pq$.
-In addition, the proposed sequences have a good balance asymptotically if the prime $p$ tends to infinity, i.e., the number of 1's is asymptotically equal to the number of 0's in one period if $p$ tends to infinity.
-Finally, there are several unsolved problems about the proposed sequences.
-For example, it is not known whether this family of sequences derived from the Euler quotient modulo $pq$ can induce more optimal families of perfect polyphase sequences similar to~\cite{Song2016}.
-Another interesting problem is to study $k$-error linear complexities of the proposed sequences.
+In this paper, we determined the linear complexities of a class of binary sequences with period $pq^2$ based on the Euler quotients modulo $pq$.
+In addition, the proposed sequences have a good balance asymptotically if the prime $p$ tends to infinity, i.e., the number of 1's is asymptotically equal to the number of 0's in one period if $p$ tends to infinity. { Finally, there are several unsolved problems about the proposed sequence.
+Below are some of them. \begin{itemize} \item Determine $k$-error linear complexity of the proposed sequence.
+This problem is closely related to the stability of linear complexity of the proposed sequence from a cryptographic point of view. \item Explore whether this family of sequences derived from the Euler quotient modulo $pq$ can induce more optimal families of perfect polyphase sequences similar to~\cite{Song2016}. \item Regard the proposed sequence as the sequence over the ring $\Z_4$ or other finite fields with odd prime characteristics and analyze its cryptographic properties ( for example, linear complexity and $k$-error linear complexity). \item Determine the autocorrelation of the proposed sequence although it may be hard to tackle this problem. \item Analyze properties of sequences derived from the Euler quotient with other modulus (for example, the modulus is equal to the product of more odd distinct primes). \end{itemize} }